Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: REC and eigentasks for classical systems: a basic optical PNN example

-\rev{ Following the input encoding, the light propagates through a lens and is measured in the lens' focal plane.
-The electric field in the focal plane $E(u;\vec{d})$ can be shown to be related to the initial field $E_0(u;\vec{d})$ via a Fourier transform~\cite{saleh_fundamentals_1991, yariv_photonics_2007}: } \rev{
+Following the input encoding, the light propagates through a lens and is measured in the lens' focal plane.
+The electric field in the focal plane $E(u;\vec{d})$ can be shown to be related to the initial field $E_0(u;\vec{d})$ via a Fourier transform~\cite{saleh_fundamentals_1991, yariv_photonics_2007}:

-where $\lambda = \frac{2\pi}{k}$ is the wavelength of the propagating field with wavevector $k$, and $f$ is the focal length of the lens being used. }
+where $\lambda = \frac{2\pi}{k}$ is the wavelength of the propagating field with wavevector $k$, and $f$ is the focal length of the lens being used.

-\rev{ Finally, we address the important question of measurement in the focal plane of the lens, and the associated measurement noise.
+Finally, information must be extracted from this optical system via measurement for its use as a PNN, which also requires us to address the associated measurement noise in a classical setting.
 We consider photodetection using a camera in the focal plane of the lens.
 Furthermore, we consider the camera plane as being comprised of a discrete set of $K=P^2$ photodetectors, arranged in an $P$-by-$P$ square spatial grid, such that the $k$th photodetector is identified with coordinates $\vec{d}_k = (q^1_k,q^2_k)$.
 This spatial grid ultimately defines the coarse-graining level at which the propagating fields can be probed, and is set by the spatial resolution of the photodetection apparatus, as expected.
 Then, it is known~\cite{wiseman_quantum_2009} that the differential, stochastic photocurrent generated in a given photodetector in a single measurement, which we name for reference $\dd I(\vec{d}_k,t)$, can be written as a Poisson point process,

 where $\dd N(\vec{d}_k,t)$ describes the increment in photodetector counts in a time $\dd t$.
-This stochastic increment has the specific statistical properties:
+The stochastic increments, which are independent at different time, has the specific statistical properties:

-where expectation values are formally computed over the distribution of Poisson point processes $dN(\vec{d}_k,t)$.
-Importantly, $P(\vec{d}_k)$ is the power incident on the photodetector with spatial coordinate.
+where expectation values are formally computed over the distribution of Poisson point processes $\dd N(\vec{d}_k,t)$.
+Importantly, $P(\vec{d}_k)$ is the power incident on the photodetector with spatial coordinate $\vec{d}_k$.
 Then, the expectation value of the increment in counts is directly proportional to the intensity of the incident radiation and a measurement efficiency factor $\eta$.
-The second term indicates that counts on spatially distinct photodetectors and at distinct times are uncorrelated.
-Finally, the third line provides the second-order moment of photodetector increments.
-The second term here appears at $O(\dd t^2)$, but is essential to retain as it is simply equal to the square of the expectation value of the increments, and therefore cancels out in the calculation of variances. }
+The second line defines the fact that the probability of more than a single increment in counts in the time interval $\dd t$ is $o(\dd t)$, and hence higher-order.
+Finally, the third line indicates that counts on spatially distinct photodetectors and at distinct times are uncorrelated.